ray-project/ray/doc/source/cluster/usage-stats.rst

 Starting in Ray 1.13, Ray collects usage stats data by default (guarded by an opt-out prompt).
 This data will be used by the open-source Ray engineering team to better understand how to improve our libraries and core APIs, and how to prioritize bug fixes and enhancements.

+Here are the guiding principles of our collection policy:

+- **No surprises** — you will be notified before we begin collecting data.
+You will be notified of any changes to the data being collected or how it is used.
+- Data collection will not be enabled in headless/non-interactive environments (like CI) by default.
+- **Easy opt-out:** You will be able to easily opt-out of data collection
+- **Transparency** — you will be able to review all data that is sent to us
+- **Control** — you will have control over your data, and we will honor requests to delete your data.
+- We will **not** collect any personally identifiable data or proprietary code/data
+- We will **not** sell data or buy data about you.

+You will always be able to :ref:`disable the usage stats collection<usage-disable>`.

 For more context, please refer to this `RFC <https://github.com/ray-project/ray/issues/20857>`_.

 What data is collected?
 -----------------------

 We collect non-sensitive data that helps us understand how Ray is used (e.g., which Ray libraries are used).
-Personally identifiable data is never collected.
-Please check ``UsageStatsToReport`` in `usage_lib.py <https://github.com/ray-project/ray/blob/master/python/ray/_private/usage/usage_lib.py>`_ to see the data we collect.
+**Personally identifiable data will never be collected.** Please check ``UsageStatsToReport`` in `usage_lib.py <https://github.com/ray-project/ray/blob/master/python/ray/_private/usage/usage_lib.py>`_ to see the data we collect.

+.. _usage-disable:

 How to disable it
 -----------------